-One of the first political campaigns I volunteered on was to oppose Tim Eyman’s Initiative 745 in 2000, which would have required 90% of our state’s transportation funding be spent on road building.
-We defeated that one – but it’s both sad and extremely frustrating that almost 20 years later, we are still having to fight tooth and nail to maintain funding for transit.
+One of the first political campaigns I volunteered on was to oppose Tim Eyman’s car tab initiative in 1999.
+It’s both sad and extremely frustrating that almost 20 years later, we are still having to fight tooth and nail to maintain funding for transit.

 Just like me, my kid is low vision and probably won’t drive.
 So a big part of my motivation comes from wanting a state where he and other transit dependent folks can get around.
 But just as critically, I want to be able to tell him I did everything in my power to address the climate crisis.
 976 is a massive step backwards both on mobility access and on reducing our carbon emissions.
 We must defeat it.